ocaml/merlin/README.md

 - `C-c C-p` or `C-down` (`merlin-prev-phrase`) moves the point to the beginning of the previous phrase

-- `C-c C-l` (`merlin-locate`) jumps to the definition of the ident near the point.

 Moreover, you have regular auto-completion (M-TAB by default with emacs24) using completion-at-point.
 There is also auto-complete integration you can enable by setting merlin-use-auto-complete-mode to
 t: